ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-responsive.md

 # Responsive images

 The ability to have responsive images in the rich-text editor content is a great modern feature provided by the {@link features/ckbox CKBox asset manager}.
 With a single image upload, several optimized versions of that image are created, each for a different size of the display.
-The browser will automatically load the image with dimensions most suitable for the presented page resolution, which makes the image load much faster.
+The CKBox feature produces a `<picture>` element with a set of optimized images.
+The browser will automatically load the image with the dimensions most suitable for the presented page resolution, which makes the image load much faster and saves bandwidth.

 ## Demo